kunal-rp/slot/README.md

 - force completion/closing of previous day's task
 - easy to indicate task in progress and schedule time later to complete

+**The Main purpose is keepting track of tasks, collection of basic data per task, and allocating time** No linking for Google Calendars for now

 ## Task : Single item of work